What is an Overdraft Fee?

 Our investigations uncovered that banks and credit unions repeatedly charged consumers overdraft or insufficient funds fees for transactions even though funds were available.
 Our team is proud to have litigated claims across the U.S., and has returned millions of dollars in improper bank fees to thousands of bank consumers.
 We have brought suit against financial institutions in the states listed below.
 If you have been charged an overdraft of insufficient funds fees that you believe are improper, contact us.
 Our attorneys can review your information and advise you of your legal rights.

 - Banks charged excessive fees to their customers;

 - Fees were processed out of order so that customers were charged the highest possible fees;

 - Banks have continuously allowed their customers to overcharge their accounts, regardless of sufficient funds, causing additional fees;

 Check out our website to find out which finance and insurance lawsuits our lawyers are currently accepting

-The Finance and Insurance Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in credit union overdraft fees lawsuits.
+The Finance and Insurance Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in overdraft fee lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

-If you or a loved one was charged excessive fees for insufficient funds by a credit union, you should contact our law firm immediately.
-You may be entitled to compensation by filing a credit union overdraft fees suit and our lawyers can help.
+If you or a loved one was charged multiple fees for insufficient funds by banks or credit unions, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.